paulamarcondes/RobotFramework-Review/UsefulGuide.md

-# Robot Framework & Git Quick Reference Guide
+# Useful Quick Reference Guide

 This file is a quick reference for most used **Robot Framework** and **Git** commands.